 8. Thoughtful openings will always be better than a pick-up line

 Even if your plan is to hook-up, your match deserves respect.
-Immediately messaging asking for a booty call or sending over a corny pick-up line for a lead into a gross joke isn’t that respectful.
+Immediately messaging asking for a just-sex relationship or sending over a corny pick-up line isn’t the best start.
 It’s okay to be funny and it’s okay to be clever, but remember that you’re talking to another person on the other end of that phone.

 Approaching dating apps with the right Tinder etiquette will give you the toolkit to meet your match, whatever you’re looking for, and have a great time while doing it!